cybertec-postgresql/pg_rewrite/README.md

 ```

 *It's essential that both the source (`measurement`) and destination
-(`measurement_aux`) table have an identity index, the easiest way to ensure
+(`measurement_aux`) table have an identity index.
+The easiest way to ensure
 this is to create `PRIMARY KEY` or `UNIQUE` constraint.
 Also note that the key
 (i.e. column list) of the identity index of the source and destination table
 must be identical.
 The identity is needed to process data changes that
-applications make while data is being copied from the source to the destination
+applications make while data is being copied from the source to the
-table.*
+destination table.*

 Also, unless you've set `rewrite.check_constraints` to `false`, make sure that
 the destination table has all the constraints that the source table has.